uncomplexlearning/a-level/public/markdown/cs.md

 #### Caesar cipher

 - replaces characters with another character, which is kept the same

-- shift cipher
+#### Shift cipher

 - all letters are shifted by the same amount
 - can be very easily cracked
   - the frequency of each character provides a clue; E is the most common letter in the English alphabet

-- subsitution cipher
+#### Subsitution cipher

 - letters are randomly replaced

 #### Vernam cipher